Polaritons for testing the universality of an impurity in a Bose-Einstein condensate: Abstract

 \section{Abstract}

 Universality is a fundamental concept in physics that allows for the description of properties of systems that are independent of microscopic details.
-In this work, we show that polaritons in a Bose-Einstein condensate (BEC) are a suitable platform to probe in a non-demolition way the universal high-energy spectrum of an impurity strongly coupled to a BEC.
+In this work, we demonstrate that the propagation of slow-light in the form of a dark-state polariton can encode universal aspects of an impurity strongly coupled to a Bose-Einstein condensate.
+This unveils a non-demolition scheme to probe impurity physics beyond the quasiparticle properties.
 Based on a field theory that includes the two-body correlations at the exact level we demonstrate that under appropriate conditions, the damping rate of slow-light propagation reveals the high-energy universal tail in the polaron spectrum.